Close

 Can we snack on some delicious books?
 Alas, no, but that doesn’t mean we can’t devour The Book Eaters and appreciate the flavors author Sunyi Dean conveys in the book snacking.
 To The Family, spy novels are a peppery snack; romance novels are sweet and delicious.
 Eating a map can help them remember destinations, and children, when they misbehave, are forced to eat dry, musty pages from dictionaries.
 What kind of books would you want to devour?

-Image Placeholder of - 66Party snacks from The Chosen and the Beautiful by Nghi Vo
+opens in a new windowPlace holder of - 20Party snacks from opens in a new windowThe Chosen and the Beautiful by Nghi Vo

 Jordan Baker grows up in the most rarefied circles of 1920s American society—she has money, education, a killer golf handicap, and invitations to some of the most exclusive parties of the Jazz Age.
 And what comes with parties but some of our favorite snacks, and maybe a glass of champagne or two.